-Whether it’s seeing it in yourself or a loved one; noticing the signs of alcohol addiction can be tricky.
-The line between drinking socially and having a drinking problem can be blurred sometimes but there are several early warning signs and factors that can contribute to addiction.
+Whether it sees it in yourself or a loved one, noticing the signs of alcohol addiction can be tricky.
+The line between drinking socially and having a drinking problem can be blurred sometimes, but several early warning signs and factors can contribute to addiction.

 If you try to hide or cover up the amount of alcohol you consume, you may be on the slippery slope to developing an addiction.
 Social drinkers do not feel ashamed about consuming alcohol, and hiding it from loved ones can mean a more serious problem is at hand.